 What artistic techniques did Raffaello use in The Sistine Madonna?

-What symbols are present in The Sistine Madonna?
+What is the symbolism behind the figures in The Sistine Madonna?

-How does The Sistine Madonna reflect the ideals of the Renaissance?
+How does The Sistine Madonna reflect the ideals of the High Renaissance?

-What impact did The Sistine Madonna have on later artists?
+What influence did The Sistine Madonna have on later artists?

 What role did The Sistine Madonna play in the Counter-Reformation?